Max Kepler Player Props: Twins vs. Rays

 Max Kepler At The Plate

-- Kepler has five doubles, six home runs and 10 walks while hitting .192.
+- Kepler is batting .189 with five doubles, six home runs and 10 walks.

-- Kepler has picked up an RBI in 35.3% of his games this year, with more than one RBI in 8.8% of his games.
+- Kepler has picked up a hit in 48.6% of his 35 games this season, with multiple hits in 17.1% of those games.

+- He has gone deep in 17.1% of his games this season, and 4.2% of his trips to the plate.

+- In 34.3% of his games this season, Kepler has had at least one RBI.
+He's picked up more than one in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.